techAkki-cmd/e2e-voice-assistant/README.md

 The live demo URL is activated during the review window because GPU inference runs on a paid JarvisLabs L4 instance.
 For no-domain review access, start the stack on the L4 VM and run `cloudflared tunnel --url http://localhost:80`; the generated HTTPS URL becomes the temporary live reviewer link while the VM and tunnel are running.

-JarvisLabs Real-Time Voice Assistant is a submission for the **Real-time voice assistant using open models** assignment.
+JarvisLabs Real-Time Voice Assistant is a **Real-time voice assistant using open models**.
 It is built as a distributed, interruptible voice system rather than a turn-based text chatbot wrapped in a microphone UI.

 ## What It Does